pandas-dev/pandas/doc/source/visualization.rst

 Histograms
 ~~~~~~~~~~

-.. versionadded:: 0.17.0
+.. versionadded:: 0.15.0

 Histogram can be drawn by using the :meth:`DataFrame.plot.hist` and :meth:`Series.plot.hist` methods.

-.. versionadded:: 0.15.0

-Histogram can be drawn by using the ``plot(kind='hist')`` method.

 .. ipython:: python